-The BOP provides an output analog signal, 0 to $\pm 10V$, that is proportional to the output current which is always available.
+The BOP provides an output analog signal, 0 to ±10V, that is proportional to the output current which is always available.
 For the master of a parallel or series configuration this signal is proportional to the output current of the parallel or series combination.
-This signal is available at pin 3, referenced to pin 10, of the Analog I/O port.
+This signal is available at pin 3, referenced to SGND (pin 4, of the Analog I/O port recommended tor ease of connecting a twisted pair).
 To protect the BOP circuitry this signal is provided via a series 2K ohm resistor, thus requiring a high impedance monitoring device or instrument.